 So I proposed the problems wasn’t here for the CIO.
 She had something else at play.

 So we moved to Step 2.
 Seemed again, like a logical next step.

-Step 2 is all about defining a strategy
+Step 2 of the Cultivated Management Releasing Agility approach is all about defining a strategy

 Step 2 is all about looking at the bright future and then asking :